microsoft/VSProjectSystem/doc/overview/scopes.md

 In Visual Studio, there is one global default "scope" of context and three related to project systems:

 - __VS Default Container__.
 This is the default global scope, where parts in Visual Studio live by default.
-There is exactly on of these in the process.
+There is exactly one of these in the process.
 - `IVsSolution`, or the solution context.
 There is exactly one of these in the process.
 - `IVsProject`, or the project context.
 There is exactly one of these per